 - Review the issues and best practices surrounding data privacy and security.

 - Stay informed!
 Valuable resources include

 Help us help you

 If we work together, we can better prevent privacy and security breaches that put our students and ourselves at risk for identity fraud and legal action.
-If you have any concerns about whether or not your computer contains private data, or if you wish to provide feedback about data privacy and security at UALR, contact the assistance center.
+If you have any concerns about whether or not your computer contains private data, or if you wish to provide feedback about data privacy and security at UALR, contact IT Services for assistance.